Azure/caf-terraform-landingzones/documentation/test/unit_test.md

 ## Running the unit tests

-The Cloud Adoption Framework with Terraform supports version 0.12 and onwards, which means we can safely use the JSON Output Format introduced with theterraform show -json \<FILE\> command to generate a JSON representation of a plan or state file.
+The Azure Terraform SRE supports version 0.12 and onwards, which means we can safely use the JSON Output Format introduced with theterraform show -json \<FILE\> command to generate a JSON representation of a plan or state file.
 See the terraform show documentation for more details.
 The unit testing phase consists of the following steps:

 1) Retrieve the latest code from the repository